timescale/docs/mst/saml-okta-mst.md

 1. In the `Sign On` tab of the Okta application, click `View Setup Instructions` and gather the required information to configure Okta in MST.
-1. Download the *Certificate file* that you require to configure Okta in MST.
+1. Download the Certificate file to configure Okta in MST.

 </procedure>